Chevrolet C/K (second generation): 1971 model update

 For the 1971 model year, the Action-Line C/K underwent a mid-cycle revision, distinguished by updated front fascias for both Chevrolet and GMC pickup trucks.
 Chevrolets received an eggcrate grille design (with the Chevrolet bowtie emblem returning to the grille); GMC grilles shared the stamping as before, styled with additional blacked-out trim.
 In a chassis upgrade, all light-duty C/K trucks received front disc brakes as standard equipment.
-The interior underwent upgrades, introducing an optional tilt steering column for th eautomatic and 4-speed manual transmissions.
+The interior underwent upgrades, introducing an optional tilt steering column for the automatic and 4-speed manual transmissions.
 Following its usage in Chevrolet cars for several years, the C/K offered an AM/FM radio as a factory-installed option for the first time.

 For 1972, the interior underwent minor revisions, introducing molded-plastic door panels with integral armrests (requiring updated door handles and window cranks).
 In another change, a rear-view mirror glued to the windshield replaced the previous version, which was bolted to the headliner.